MicrosoftDocs/learn/learn-pr/advocates/node-intro/includes/6-dependency-management.md

 - **Minor version**, I'm ok with a new feature being added.
 I'm not ok with code that breaks.
 - **Patch version**, the only thing I'm ok with are bug fixes.

-If you are in a completely new or smaller Node.js project you can afford to be quite loose with how you define the update strategy and for example allow to always update to the latest and greatest version.
-For more complex projects there is a bit more nuance but we'll save that for a future module.
+If you are in a completely new or smaller Node.js project, you can afford to be quite loose with how you define the update strategy and, for example,  allow to always update to the latest and greatest version.
+For more complex projects, there is a bit more nuance but we'll save that for a future module.

 As a general guidance though, the smaller the dependency you are trying to update is the fewer dependencies it has in turn and the more likely it is that the update process is going to be easy.

 ### Configure the `package.json` for update

-Before you go on an update one or many dependencies you want to configure your manifest file in a way so that it's predictable what will happen if you run the `npm update <name of dependency>` command.
+Before you go on an update one or many dependencies, you want to configure your manifest file in a way so that it's predictable what will happen if you run the `npm update <name of dependency>` command.
 You can communicate what approach you want to take for a package.
 Node.js has a set of symbols that allows us to define how we want our packages to update.

 What we do is add different prefixes to our package entries in the `package.json` file.
-There's a lot of things you an configure for apart from major/minor/patch version.
+There are many things you can configure for apart from major/minor/patch version.
 It's also possible to express that you want packages within a certain range only or that you want a package with a certain tag like `alpha` or `beta` for example.

 Here are some patterns to configure for major/minor/patch version: